Why is this medication prescribed?

 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to revefenacin, any other medications, or any of the ingredients in the revefenacin nebulizer solution.
-Ask your pharmacist or check the Medication Guide for a list of the ingredients.
+Ask your pharmacist or check the Patient Information for a list of the ingredients.